Skip to main content

 • Your child attends a school that offers the National School Lunch or School Breakfast Program, and your household income meets the requirements for free or reduced-price school meals.

-How do I apply for SUN Bucks?
+How do I apply for Summer EBT?

 If you need to apply, you will be asked to provide information such as your child’s name and date of birth, school, home address, and household income.